Animal-Assisted Therapy (AAT) Volunteers

 - Participate in therapy (physical, occupational and speech).

-- Forget their discomfort or pain.
+- Forget their discomfort or pain for awhile.

 - Interact more with others.